Lednerb/bilberry-hugo-theme/README.md

 Modules are imported in the order they appear in the list, and immediately after the default Bilberry CSS and JS files are imported.

+## Translations
+This theme has support for multi-language sites and therefore translations for 10+ languages.
+If you want to contribute and improve this theme for all users, please check our translation project at [POEditor](https://poeditor.com/projects/view?id=202795)

+Feel free to submit a request for a new language or improve existing ones!

 ## Credits
 Bilberry is inspired by the [WordPress theme Lingonberry](http://www.andersnoren.se/teman/lingonberry-wordpress-theme/), created by Anders Norén.